dpzrz/SEC-335/Week2.md

 The script that is created has to access both tthese files and use the list of adresses and ports and perform a port scan against them.
 We can do this by utilizing variables and a `for loop` within our bash script.
 The script can be found [here](https://github.com/dpzrz/SEC-335/blob/main/Scripts/portscanner.sh)

+## Lab 2.2 Port Scanner 2

+In this lab were using `nmap` to scan through open ports against or Windows box.
+Along with this were also establishing a RDP connection between our Kali Linux box and Windows.
+We acheive this by first making sure `xfreerdp` is isntalled on our Kali Linux.
+The commands used for `xfreerdp` were researched.
+REMOTE DESKTOP NEEDS TO BE TURNED ON in Windows Settings.

+The command struture is `xfreerdp /u:USERNAME /p:PASSWORD /v:IP_ADDRESS` Using this command structure you're able to connect and veiw the desktop remotely